onap/vnfrqts-requirements/docs/Chapter5.rst

 The parameter must be declared as type: string

-Parameter constraints must not be defined.
+R-55218 The VNF Heat **MUST NOT** have parameter constraints defined for the OS::Nova::Server metadata parameter vnf\_id.

-The parameter must not be enumerated in the Heat environment file.
+R-20856 The VNF Heat **MUST NOT** enumerate the OS::Nova::Server metadata parameter vnf\_id in environment file.

 *Example Parameter Definition*